 Synchronous fireflies are one of at least 19 species of fireflies in the Smoky Mountains.
 They are the only species in America whose individuals can synchronize their flashing light patterns!
 The light patterns of fireflies are part of their mating display.
 The males fly and flash, and the stationary females respond with a flash.
 Most species produce a greenish-yellowish light, but one species has a bluish light.
 Their mating season lasts about two weeks each year, typically in late May and early June.

-We’re so excited that everyone has the opportunity to enjoy the Smoky Mountain fireflies this year!
-We’ll update you with more information about the virtual firefly event when we get it.
-In the meantime, learn more about other species in the Great Smoky Mountains National Park.
+We’re so excited that everyone had the opportunity to enjoy the Smoky Mountain fireflies this year!
+We hope you loved seeing the fireflies from the comfort of your home.
+Now, learn more about other species in the Great Smoky Mountains National Park!